arcaptcha/arcaptcha-docs/versioned_docs/version-4.0.0/installation.md

 # Installation

-The ARCaptcha widget can protect your applications from bots, spam, and other forms of automated abuse.
+The ARCaptcha widget can protect your applications from bots, spam, SMS fraud, and other forms of automated abuse.
 Installing ARCaptcha is fast and easy.
 It requires either adding some simple HTML and server side code.

 ## Basics